 To find case law, you'll need to know the court from which the opinion originated.
 U.S. Supreme Court opinions are very easy to locate.
 Lower federal and state courts can be a bit more difficult.

-Information on which court heard your case can often be can be gleaned from the citation of the case (guide to citation abbreviations), or from a quick Google search.
+Information on which court heard your case can often be can be gleaned from the citation of the case or from a quick Google search.

-After you know the court your case was argued in, use the drop down boxes above to locate case law resources from: the U.S. Supreme Court, US Circuit & District Courts, or State Courts.
+After you know the court your case was argued in, use the sub-tabs to the left to locate case law resources from: the U.S. Supreme Court, US Circuit & District Courts, State Courts, Pennsylvania Courts.